Victor Caratini Preview, Player Props: Brewers vs. Cubs

 Victor Caratini At The Plate

-- Caratini is batting .246 with three doubles, seven home runs and 19 walks.
+- Caratini is hitting .251 with three doubles, seven home runs and 19 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.